Hermann Duncker: Biography

 After the end of the war, Käte and Hermann Duncker returned to Germany (Soviet occupation zone) in May 1947.
 He joined the ruling Socialist Unity Party of Germany (SED; created in April 1946 by the forced merger of KPD and SPD).
 In the same year he was appointed professor at the University of Rostock, teaching history of social movements, and dean of the faculty of social sciences.
-In the German Democratic Republic (GDR; East Germany), Duncker became the rector of the Free German Trade Union Federation (FDGB) academy in Bernau bei Berlin in 1949.
+He became rector of the Free German Trade Union Federation (FDGB) academy in Bernau bei Berlin in 1949.
 Almost blind by that time, he held that position until his death.
 From 1955 to 1960 he was also a member of the East German trade union federation's executive board.

 Duncker was awarded the Order of Karl Marx (highest decoration of the GDR) in 1953, an honorary doctorate of the University of Leipzig in 1954 and the highest class of the Patriotic Order of Merit in 1955.
 He was buried near the Memorial to the Socialists at the Berlin Friedrichsfelde central cemetery.